Specialist Focused Shockwave Therapy for Achilles Tendinopathy

 What Is Achilles Tendinopathy?

 Achilles tendinopathy is a condition characterised by pain, swelling, and stiffness in the Achilles tendon, the largest and strongest tendon in the body that connects the calf muscles to the heel bone.
-Overuse, repetitive stress, biomechanical issues, or degenerative changes in the tendon can often cause an Achilles tendinopathy.
+Overuse, repetitive stress, biomechanical issues, or degenerative changes in the tendon can often cause this condition.

 How Focused Shockwave Therapy Treats Achilles Tendinopathy